rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 import('src/plugins') // note the function usage!
 ```

-When compiling, Webpack will show us a number of additional javascript "chunks" of smaller size than the bundle previously:
+When compiling, webpack will show us a number of additional javascript "chunks" of smaller size than the bundle previously:
 ```shell
 Version: webpack 4.41.2
 Time: 41ms